 For too long the EU has allowed the narrative to be written by editors who have stated, in public, they oppose the EU.
 Unless a pan-European media is developed to act as a counter-balance to such hostile positions it will be the national media that will shape how Europeans perceive the EU not those in the driving seat.
 This is problematic.
 It is the script-writer who has the power to decide the fate of the protagonists.
 Does the EU really want its fate to be written by an openly antagonistic media?

-Yet, the development of a thriving, well written, newsworthy, independent pan-European press to counter-balance the views of the national media was barely touched upon at the conference.
+Yet, the development of a thriving, well written, newsworthy, independent pan-European press to counter-balance the views of the national media was barely touched upon at a recent conference.
 When it was, it was dismissed as too expensive, unprofitable, impossible to realise and too politically sensitive to organise.
 Past failures were cited as evidence that a pan-European media is economically unviable.

 Over and again it was said that the promotion of a pan-European media could be construed as EU propaganda.
 To which euperspectives would answer why such timidity?
 Has Brussels become so brow-beaten and bullied by the snarlings of the euro sceptics that they actually believe there is any merit to such an argument?